FATE ONE: A Prophecy

 The man begins to shake his head, but peers one eye open as he looks just past the cart.

-“I think I may just take you up on that, Arefel,” the captain replies, staring at a distant woman standing just out of earshot.
-“I have a feeling I’m to be given another task, anyway.”
+“Wish I could heed those words, Arefel,” the captain replies, staring at a distant woman standing just out of earshot.
+“I have a feeling I’m to be given further task, anyway.”

 The spotter laughs.
 “Don’t let her work you too hard, Sir Terra.”